Southern Gothic

 Marlon Brando and Vivien Leigh in A Streetcar Named Desire (1951).

 Southern Gothic is an artistic subgenre of fiction, music, film, theatre, and television that is heavily influenced by Gothic elements and set in the American South.
-Southern Gothic fiction highlights violence and cruelty as features of southern culture, often through characters whose place in the social order exposes them to such treatment.
+Southern Gothic fiction highlights violence and cruelty as features of Southern culture, often through characters whose place in the social order exposes them to such treatment.
 Common motifs include racism, gender and sexual difference, poverty and disability.
-Where Gothic literature depicted the intrusion of the barbaric past into the Enlightenment, Southern Gothic depicts the persistence of social trauma in the reconstructed south.
-The genre arose in reaction to romantic portrayals influenced by Lost Cause myths and the ideology of American exceptionalism.
+Where Gothic literature depicted the intrusion of the barbaric past into the Enlightenment, Southern Gothic depicts the persistence of social trauma in the reconstructed South.
+Some theories suggest the genre arose in reaction to romantic portrayals influenced by Lost Cause myths and the ideology of American exceptionalism.

-Origins
+History

 Elements of a Gothic treatment of the South first appeared during the ante- and post-bellum 19th century in the grotesques of Henry Clay Lewis and in the sardonic representations of Mark Twain.
 The genre was consolidated, however, in the 20th century, when dark romanticism, Southern humor, and the new literary naturalism merged in a new and powerful form of social critique.
-The themes largely reflected the cultural atmosphere of the South following the collapse of the Confederacy in the Civil War, which left a vacuum of cultural and religious values as well as economic devastation.
-The poverty and bitterness during the post-war Reconstruction era exacerbated the racism endemic to the region.
+The themes of the Southern Gothic genre serve to dismantle the romantic mythology surrounding the Antebellum South while commenting on the region's oft-suppressed dark history.
 Like the original artistic term "Gothic", the term "Southern Gothic" was at first pejorative and dismissive.
 In 1935, Ellen Glasgow critiqued the writings of Erskine Caldwell, William Faulkner, and the "Southern Gothic School", stating that their work was filled with "aimless violence" and "fantastic nightmares".
 The connotation was at first so negative that Eudora Welty said: "They better not call me that!"

+The images of Great Depression photographer Walker Evans are seen to evoke the visual depiction of the Southern Gothic; Evans claimed: "I can understand why Southerners are haunted by their own landscape".
+Another noted Southern Gothic photographer was surrealist Clarence John Laughlin, who photographed cemeteries, plantations, and other abandoned places throughout the American South (primarily Louisiana) for nearly 40 years.
+A resurgence of Southern Gothic themes in contemporary fiction has been identified in the work of figures like Barry Hannah, Joe R. Lansdale, Helen Ellis, and Cherie Priest.

 Characteristics

-Seward Plantation House, Independence, a strictly fantastical representation of a plantation.